-One of the big problems with the 2G DSM is that the shock fitment it uses is specific to the 2G and nothing else.
-Accordingly, you don't have much choice when it comes to sourcing aftermarket shocks.
-You either build your own or you buy Koni Yellows.
+One of the big problems with the 2G DSM is that the shock fitment it uses is specific to the 2G and no other vehicle.
+Accordingly, you don't have much choice when it comes to sourcing off-the-shelf aftermarket shocks.
+You either build your own custom stuff or you buy Koni Yellows.

 Koni Yellows aren't a bad shock but Koni designs them to work with the OEM springs and the OEM upper mount, which just doesn't cut it from a performance perspective.